 - Is your writing in the correct format for the task you were set (essay, report, review, case study …)?

 - Have you included any necessary appendices (diagrams, tables, illustrations ..)?

-- Did you include a cover sheet (if required)?
+- Did you include a cover page See the glossary definition (if required)?

 Have you checked for errors?